li-2020-jl/Jialu-Li_Portfolio/dataviz3.md

 <img src="scraped out data.png" width="500" />

 For the finalized chart redesign, I use Flourish Studio as the visualization tool.
 I chose a color palette with stronger contrast to address the feedbacks received.
+The warm orange tone represents activeness, which represents few to no restrictions.
+The cool blue hue represents stillness, which represents comprehensive to some restrications.
 I also hind the state names as the charts are meant to show a overall.
 As this decision being made, viewer can always access detailed information hovering their mouse on a shapes.

 <div class="flourish-embed flourish-map" data-src="visualisation/3259130" data-url="https://flo.uri.sh/visualisation/3259130/embed"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
 <div class="flourish-embed flourish-map" data-src="visualisation/3262532" data-url="https://flo.uri.sh/visualisation/3262532/embed"><script src="https://public.flourish.studio/resources/embed.js"></script></div>